Antonio447-cloud/devops-website-solution-nfs-lvm/README.md

 `sudo systemctl restart httpd`

-We open our website our my browser
+We open our website our my browser:

 http://Web-Server-Public-IP-Address-or-Public-DNS-Name/login.php